commaai/opendbc/README.md

 ---

 Most cars since 2016 have electronically-actuatable steering, gas, and brakes thanks to [LKAS](https://en.wikipedia.org/wiki/Lane_departure_warning_system#Lane_keeping_and_next_technologies) and [ACC](https://en.wikipedia.org/wiki/Adaptive_cruise_control).
 The goal of this project is to support controlling the steering, gas, and brakes on every single one of those cars.
-See [docs/CARS.md](docs/CARS.md) for the current supported cars list.

 While the primary focus is on supporting ADAS interfaces for [openpilot](https://github.com/commaai/openpilot), we're also interested in reading and writing as many things as we can (EV charge status, lock/unlocking doors, etc) such that we can build the best vehicle management app ever.